smapiot/piral/src/packages/piral-urql/README.md

 # [Piral URQL](https://piral.io) &middot; [![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/smapiot/piral/blob/master/LICENSE) [![npm version](https://img.shields.io/npm/v/piral-urql.svg?style=flat)](https://www.npmjs.com/package/piral-urql) [![tested with jest](https://img.shields.io/badge/tested_with-jest-99424f.svg)](https://jestjs.io) [![Gitter Chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/piral-io/community)

-This is an extension library that only has a peer dependency to `piral-core`.
-What `piral-urql` brings to the table is a set of API extensions that is used by `piral`.
+This is a plugin that only has a peer dependency to `piral-core`.
+What `piral-urql` brings to the table is a set of Pilet API extensions that is used by `piral`.
 The set represents a powerful GraphQL integration using the open-source library URQL.

 ## Documentation